orenbaldinger/jsonschema/README.rst

 types has also been majorly overhauled to support easier redefinition of the types a Validator will accept or allow.

-jsonschema is also now tested under Windows via AppVeyor.
+jsonschemanlplab is also now tested under Windows via AppVeyor.

 Thanks to all who contributed pull requests along the way.